cahoover/rt-exeges-hugo/content/_index.md

 Research platforms merge a dozen sources into a strong synthesis, but that synthesis is ephemeral: gone when the tab closes.
 Agent-governance platforms log every step an agent takes — tool calls, approval gates, tamper-evident audit trails — but their execution log records what the agent *did*, not whether its findings survive the evidence.

 Agent-memory platforms keep the agent's diary: what it came to believe, in its own words, unverified.
-This diary can't tell you what the agent *ought* to have known, or where what it thought was true was hallucinated, or quietly parted ways with the evidence.
+This diary can't tell you what the agent *ought* to have known, or where what it thought was true was hallucinated, or quietly parted ways with the evidence, or was based on obsolete information.

 Today's platforms were built for an era when finding answers was the expensive part of knowledge work.
 AI ended that era.
 Plausible answers are cheap now; trust and durability are the new scarcity.